 I am the snorer myself, and my girlfriend hates it.
 So I have done a lot of research into this topic and can help you find the best products and methods to get that good night’s sleep.

-I’ll be covering earplugs that you can use yourself to block out the noise, as well as things you can get for your partner to stop the snoring
+I’ll be covering earplugs you can use yourself to block out the noise, and things you can get for your partner to stop the snoring

-When you have a snoring spouse, the snores may seem incredibly loud, but they are never going to be loud enough to actually damage your hearing.
+When you have a snoring spouse, the snores may seem incredibly loud, but they will never be loud enough to actually damage your hearing.
 Well – that is not precisely true….
 Let us just say it is very unlikely that your partner can snore that loud.

-“Normal” snoring usually falls in the range of 60 – 75dB
+“Normal” snoring usually falls between 60 – 75dB

 The National Institute for Occupational Safety and Health (NIOSH) states that if you are regularly exposed to noise of over 85dB in your place of work then you should be provided with ear protection.
 But snoring this loud is incredibly rare – even though at 3 am it seems like your spouse could break the world record.

-Even so, when you are looking for ear plugs you are still going to want them to block out as much of the noise as possible!
+When you are looking for ear plugs, you are still going to want them to block out as much of the noise as possible!

 The disadvantages are that you can only wear each pair a couple of times, so they are not great for the environment.
-Also, when you first start wearing them they can be a bit fiddly to put in.
+Also, when you first wear them, they can be a bit fiddly to put in.
 But after a few days you will be easily using these plugs.

 This is the complete sleeping aid, blocking out light and playing music to help you sleep.
-If you look at the independent reviews on Amazon you will see that these have really transformed some people’s lives, helping them to sleep far more easily than they ever could before.
+If you look at the independent reviews on Amazon, you see that these have really transformed some people’s lives, helping them to sleep far more easily than they ever could before.

 The speaker is very slim, so they are not uncomfortable when being worn.
-The play-time is about 9 hours, so you should be able to wear them for a whole night’s sleep.
-They are, of course Bluetooth compatible and will easily connect to your android, IOS, or other Bluetooth enabled device.
+The play-time is about 9 hours, so be able to wear them for an entire night’s sleep.
+They are, of course, Bluetooth compatible and will easily connect to your android, IOS, or other Bluetooth enabled device.

 The device also has a built-in microphone allowing you to talk on your phone hands-free while in bed.
 (Remember to put your phone into silent mode when sleeping!).
 Your phone’s alarm should sound via the speakers once it is time to wake up.

-These are similar to the above sleeping mask, and you put them in your ears when you are going to sleep.
+These are like the above sleeping mask, and you put them in your ears when you are going to sleep.
 You can then connect them to your IOS, Android or any Bluetooth enabled device.
 Music, audiobooks or white noise is then streamed to you while you sleep.

 These are not held in place with a band like the sleeping mask, so if you toss and turn a lot in your sleep then they may become loose.

-Again if you follow the link to Amazon, you will be able to see hundreds of independent reviews for the product, and from these be able to see if you think they will suit your needs.
-However should you sleep with a spouse who snores heavily, you should find these are great for helping you sleep, and they can be used at other times to listen to music – unlike the sleeping mask
+Again, if you follow the link to Amazon, you will see hundreds of independent reviews for the product, and from these be able to see if you think they will suit your needs.
+However, should you sleep with a spouse who snores heavily, find these are great for helping you sleep, and they can be used at other times to listen to music – unlike the sleeping mask.

 This type of plug can be used in many situations, not just for blocking the sound of a snoring partner.
 For example, shooting, yard work, noisy factory, they provide a great level of protection for your hearing.